Achievable logoAchievable logo

 (interest earned) + principal200+10,000=total account=10,200

-For this investment, after one time period of interest, you would have $10,200.
+For this investment, after one time period, you would have $10,200.

-The example above involves just one time period.
-What would happen if you earned 2% interest for two separate time periods?
-Depending on whether the investment pays simple interest or compound interest, the result will be different.
+That example uses just one time period.
+If you earn 2% interest for multiple time periods, the result depends on whether the investment pays simple interest or compound interest.

 Simple interest equation

-Simple interest is calculated when the interest is earned only on the principal.
-Although the total account grows over time, only the original principal is used to calculate the interest earned.
-This means that the interest earned per year doesn’t change, and the total account value grows linearly.
+Simple interest is calculated when interest is earned only on the original principal.
+Even though the total account grows over time, the interest each period is always based on the same starting principal.

 Definitions